 There are different types of fans you can use in your home.
 Air circulators are not your normal type of fan.
-These are fans that are built to work by keeping the air in a room always in continual motion.
-Air circulators use a combination of different elements including deep-pitched propellers, blade ducts, and air accelerators, which push air around a room with power.
+These fans are built to work by keeping the air in a room always in continual motion.
+Air circulators use a combination of different elements, including deep-pitched propellers, blade ducts, and air accelerators, which push air around a room with power.

-To get cool air from one room to another, all you need is to place the air circulator in the doorway of the cooler room.
+To get cool air from one room to another, you only need to place the air circulator in the doorway of the cooler room.
 Because cool air is denser and sinks below, the air circulator should effectively suck it and blow it to the other room.
 Alternatively, you can blow out hot air to the cooler room.
-This will create pressure in the cooler room which will force air to move into other rooms.
+This will create pressure in the cooler room, forcing air to move into other rooms.

-Air circulators come in a variety of different forms, such as pedestal, tower, and floor fans.
-Floor air circulating fans are best for moving cool air to other rooms, while taller pedestal air circulating fans are good for pumping out hot air out of a room.
+Air circulators, such as pedestals, towers, and floor fans, come in various forms.
+Floor air circulating fans are best for moving cool air to other rooms, while taller pedestal air circulating fans are good for pumping hot air out of a room.

-Using a floor fan is another way of distributing air to an adjoining room.
-For example, if you have an air conditioner installed in a particular room, but you would also like to cool another room, first, close off any entrances in the air-conditioned room.
+A floor fan is another way of distributing air to an adjoining room.
+For example, if you have an air conditioner installed in a particular room but would also like to cool another room, close off any entrances in the air-conditioned room.

 Second, place a floor fan in the doorway facing the room that needs to be cooled.
 As the fan pushes cool air to the other room, hot air will escape leaving the room temperature cooler.

 This method utilizes a law in physics known as convection.
-The difference in temperature will find each other.
+The temperature difference will find each other.
 Although leaving the door open to both rooms also works, a fan in the doorway speeds the movement of air between the two rooms.

-The difference between using either a floor or a box fan is the placement.
+The placement is the difference between using a floor or a box fan.
 For a box fan, instead of placing them in the doorway, put it in the window of the warmer room.
 The box fan should also be positioned to blow out air.
-This forces warm air to be exhausted out of a room.
+This warm forces air to be exhausted out of a room.
 The negative pressure created also sucks in cool air from the adjoining rooms.

 Whole house fans work by pulling air, usually hot air hovering above a room, and exhausting it through the room or attic.
 According to the US Department of Energy, a whole-house fan can substitute air conditioning in most climates for most of the year.

 Apart from cooling an individual room, whole-house fans can be installed to cool your entire home.
-This is possible when the outdoor temperature is colder than the temperature in your own home.
+This is possible when the outdoor temperature is colder than your home’s temperature.
 All you need to do is open the windows or other openings in your home, turn on the whole house fan and let it do its job.

 In some cases, you might want to move cold air into a room that is not adjacent to the cooler room.

 Installing ductwork to act as an airway between the two rooms is a method you can try.
-An exhaust fan on the warmer room is used to pull cool air from the cold room.
+An exhaust fan in the warmer room pulls cool air from the cold room.

 What other methods have you tried to move cool air between different rooms?